 Why do we need the Carroll Education Foundation?

-In 2019-20, Niche ranked Carroll ISD as the 2nd best school district in the State, and CISD ranked in the top 7% of school districts in the nation.
-However, the ever-increasing state tax dollar recapture program (known as “Robin Hood”) has put substantial budgetary pressures on the district.
-Nearly 33 percent of our property tax revenues are directed to the state’s general fund and other less-wealthy districts, leaving us with a significant funding gap to fill every year.
+In 2020-21, Niche ranked Carroll ISD as the 2nd best school district in the State, and CISD ranked in the top 1% of school districts in the nation.
+However, the ever-increasing state tax dollar recapture program (known as “Robin Hood” or Chapter 49 of the Texas Education Code) has put substantial budgetary pressures on the District.
+Nearly 36 percent of our property tax revenues are directed to the state’s general fund and other less-wealthy Districts, leaving us with a significant funding gap to fill every year.

 What is Robin Hood and why does it matter?